ellereeeee/notes/API and Web Service Introduction/API and Web Service Introduction notes.md

 #### HTTP Headers

-HTTP headers provide required information about the request or response, or about the object sent in the mssage body.
+HTTP headers provide required information about the request or response, or about the object sent in the message body.
 These are different kinds of headers for requests or responses.

 You can see a list of header fields on [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
 Some commons ones include:

 - Host.
 The domain name of the server, like www.google.com
 - Accept-Language. - List of acceptable languages for response. 'de' would return responses in German.
 - Cache-Control.
-Determines whether or not an object may be cachedand for how long.
+Determines whether or not an object may be cached and for how long.

 #### HTTP Blank Line